 More often than not, today’s sophisticated business transactions include an environmental component.
 McConnell Valdés -- unlike other Puerto Rico law firms -- has an entirely self-standing Environmental, Energy & Land Use Practice group to address these needs.

 We bring our extensive experience to bear on the full spectrum of environmental, energy and land use challenges confronting our clients -- from domestic and international corporate transactions to project permitting and regulatory representation, from environmental litigation to legislative and rule-making affairs.

 Highly respected leaders in the field, our “deeply knowledgeable, experienced and responsive” team has received top rankings from Chambers & Partners Latin America for our “good working relationships with the environmental regulators in Puerto Rico.”
 Chambers & Partners Latin America has also ranked several members of our team among the leading attorneys in the Environmental field, noted for their commitments to our clients, as well as their exceptional diligence and creativity.
-Additionally, a number of our team members were selected by their peers as The Best Lawyers in Puerto Rico 2016.
+Additionally, a number of our team members have been selected by their peers as The Best Lawyers in Puerto Rico 2016 and 2017.